What does reactive protein in the blood indicate?

 • Pancreatic necrosis.

-In this regard, CRP is effectively used in medical practice to assess the risk of cardiovascular pathologies and related complications, since it can be used to determine even minor changes in the amount of this protein in the blood serum.
+In this regard, in medical practice, CRP is effectively used to assess the risk of cardiovascular pathologies and related complications, since it can be used to determine even minor changes in the amount of this protein in the blood serum.

 C-reactive protein is elevated in the following cases:

-1. The presence of acute bacterial infections (sepsis);
+1. Presence of acute bacterial infections (sepsis);

 3. In case of tissue damage (acute myocardial infarction, trauma, burns, surgical interventions);

-5. With malignant neoplasms and metastases;
+5. For malignant neoplasms and metastases;

-6. With overweight, diabetes;
+6. With excess body weight, diabetes;

-7. With arterial hypertension;
+7. For arterial hypertension;

-What influences the outcome of a study?
+What influences the outcome of the study?

 • Intense physical activity;